Identities for vacillating tableaux via growth diagrams: Abstract

 where successive partitions in this sequence differ by exactly one square.
 Here again, these sequences decompose into three parts, namely an increasing sequence from the empty partition to $\la:=\la^n$ (the part in~(\CAa), corresponding to a standard tableau of shape~$\la=\la^n$), followed by a vacillating tableau of length~$k$ from $\la=\la^n$ to $\mu$ (the part in~(\CAb) together with $\la^n$ from the previous line), followed by a completely determined decreasing sequence from~$\mu$ to the empty partition (the part in~(\CAc)).

 Hence, we see that the fillings satisfying Properties~(1') and~(2') are in bijection with pairs $(T,V)$, where $T$ is a standard tableau of some shape~$\la$ of size~$n$, and where $V$ is a vacillating tableau of length~$k$ from~$\la$ to~$\mu$.
-Clearly, the number of these pairs is exactly the sum on the right-hand side of~(\AD), while the number of fillings is equal to~$n^k$ for the same reason as in the proof of~(\AA).\quad \quad
+Clearly, the number of these pairs is exactly the sum on the right-hand side of~(\AD).

+In order to explain the left-hand side of~(\AD), it remains to count the fillings satisfying Properties~(1') and~(2').
+We follow the procedure of the proof of~(\AA) in the previous section.
+That is, we first place crosses in the first $k$~rows of the cell arrangement (in Figure~\FE\ this is the part above the thick line).
+By the argument given in the previous section, there are $n^k$~possibilities for placing these $k$~crosses.
+However, in difference to the proof in the previous section, here it is not true that, once the crosses in the first $k$~rows have been placed, the remaining filling is uniquely determined.

+We claim that there are $f^\mu$ possibilities to complete the filling once the crosses in the first $k$~rows have been placed.
+Clearly, this would explain the left-hand side of~(\AD), and thus complete the proof of~(\AD).